Meet people, do stuff.

 Risk Assessments

-Risk assessments are vital to the running of your society, and form an essential part of your affiliation to the Students' Association.
+Risk assessments are vital to the running of your society and form an essential part of your affiliation to the Students' Association.
+You must also send the designated representatives from your committee to the Health & Safety training at the start of the summer every year.

-As part of your society's affiliation to the Union, you are required to submit a General Risk Assessment (GRA) each year.
+As part of your society's affiliation with the Union, you are required to submit an Aims & Activities form (A&A) each year.

-Please use the template provided below for your society's General Risk Assessment.
+Please use the template provided below for your society's Aims & Activities Form

 Typical Hazards in most events